shamilnn/CA-Core/src/pagecontent/profile-practitionerrole-registry-intro.md

 Most elements in FHIR specification have a minimum cardinality of **0**, which means that they may be missing from a resource when it is exchanged between systems.

+**Required elements:**
+* an identifier
+* reference to a practitioner
+* speciality

-In this Canadian Core PractitionerRole Profile all elements are optional, i.e., there is no element with a minimum cardinality of **1**.
-However, some optional elements (e.g., identifier) have required components that MUST be present if that optional element is provided.
+In addition to that, some optional elements (e.g., PractitionerRole.telecom) have required components that MUST be present if that optional element is provided.

 ### Data Absent Reason
 In situations where the minimum cardinality of an element or attribute is **1** and information is missing and the Responder knows the precise reason for the absence of data, Responders SHALL send the reason for the missing information using values (such as [NullFlavor](https://www.hl7.org/fhir/extension-iso21090-nullflavor.html)) from the value set where they exist or using the [DataAbsentReason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) extension.